Donna K. Russell, Chair

 As we approach the New Year, 2021 we should celebrate the ending of 2020, reflect on the past and acknowledge the experiences and challenges we faced.
 We also should look forward to the New Year with anticipation and excitement.
 A positive outlook and determined spirit offers a fresh new beginning.
 As 2021 begins focus on your goals and let your attitude be happy, positive, and encouraging to others.

 “I like the dreams of the future better than the history of the past.” —Thomas Jefferson

-The E-conference series will end in March of 2021 with Dr. Christine Booth, an ASC Executive Board Member from the Cleveland Clinic Foundation in Cleveland, Ohio discussing optimizing rapid on-site evaluations in the bronchoscopy suite.
+The cyto-econference series will end in March of 2021 with Dr. Christine Booth, an ASC Executive Board Member from the Cleveland Clinic Foundation in Cleveland, Ohio discussing Optimizing Rapid On-Site Evaluations in the Bronchoscopy Suite.
 This webinar will provide participants an opportunity to understand issues surrounding specimen triage and highlight some of the pitfalls on EBUS rapid on-site evaluations with a particular focus to optimizing patient care.